Bad Aibling rail accident: Investigations

 The court ruled on 5 December that he was guilty on all of the charges, and he was sentenced to three and a half years in prison.
-The verdict is final as the lawyers of Michael P (40) renounced any appeal a week later.
-In July 2018 he was released on probation after having served two-thirds of the prison sentence.
-This had been already expected shortly after the conviction as it is in accordance with German law (§57 StGB).
+The verdict was final, as his lawyers renounced any appeal a week later.
+In July 2018 he was released on probation after having served two-thirds of the prison sentence, in accordance with German law (§57 StGB).